Pseudonyms

 Todo

 Central repositories (e.g. for bio samples or IQ scores) often store data that is not related to a specific study.
-In these cases, you can use pseudonyms from a general domain.
+In these cases, you can use a general pseudonym list.

 Because these pseudonyms are the same across all studies, access to them is highly restricted.
 Both the user and the study need to be authorized before it shows up in list of pseudonyms.